ngs-docs/2021-august-remote-computing/_main.utf8.md

 This ability to selectively figure out whether or not to run a command is one of the most convenient features of snakemake.

 ### What are these flags (`-p`, `-j`)?

--p: prints the shell command.
+`-p` or `--printshellcmd`: Print out the shell commands that will be executed.

--j: assignes number of cores that snakemake can use.
+`-j` or `--jobs`: Use at most N CPU cluster/cloud jobs in parallel.

 ### When you run snakemake, by default, it runs the first rule.